satya164/quik/README.md

 One good thing about `quik` is that it is highly opinionated, which means we don't worry about becoming generic and can focus on making it better at what it does.
 It doesn't allow additional `babel` transforms, or loaders for `webpack` as of now.

 Inline styles are recommended for styling.
 When combined with a library like `radium`, they provide much more flexibility than CSS.
-This also means that we don't have to configure yet another build step for your preferred CSS pre-processor.

 The goal of `quik` is to improve the tooling around React and Babel projects.
 While it'll be easy enough to support additional customization, it defeats the whole purpose of being zero-setup.
 If you need additional configuration, it will be better to go with `webpack` directly.
 If you think something should be included by default, send a pull request or file a bug report.